 We are committed to valuing the social, economical, and environmental aspects of sustainability, or, the Triple Bottom Line.

 Opened in January of 2011, the Recreation and Wellness Center (RAW) was designed and built to Leadership in Energy and Environmental Design (LEED) Gold Standards and maintains green and sustainable practices.
-Some of the many Green Design Features are described below.
-If you'd like to learn more or see any of these features for yourself, first-hand, stop by the RAW and ask for a tour.
+Some of the many Green Design Features are described in narrative and photograph flip tiles below.
+If you'd like to learn more, or see any of these features for yourself, first-hand, stop by the RAW and ask for a tour.

 Storm water drainage from the parking lot, landscape areas and roof drains is all directed to a planted bioswale on site where pollutants and oils can be filtered out by the plant fibers in the swale.
 Water then soaks in through a sand layer beneath the swale surface before it reaches a subsurface drainage system.
 This sand layer further cleans out oils and pollutants from the storm water.
 The bioswale system naturally regulates entry of water into the storm drainpipe system allowing the water to trickle into the system slowly.
 This reduces the potential to overwhelm the pipe system in the event of heavy rains.